 /var which stores container runtime

-state, configuration files laid on top of Talos read-only immutable root filesystem.
+state, and configuration files laid on top of Talos read-only immutable root filesystem.

-Encryption key in Talos 0.9 is derived from the Node UUID which is unique machine identifier provided by the manufacturer.
+The encryption key in Talos 0.9 is derived from the Node UUID which is a unique machine identifier provided by the manufacturer.

 Virtual IP for the Control Plane Endpoint

-Talos adds support for Virtual L2 shared IP for the control plane: control plane nodes make sure only one of the nodes adverties shared IP via ARP.
-If one of the control plane nodes goes down, another node takes over shared IP.
+Talos adds support for Virtual L2 shared IP for the control plane: control plane nodes ensure only one of the nodes advertise the shared IP via ARP.
+If one of the control plane nodes goes down, another node takes over the shared IP.